 Install OpenIV aswell the OpenIV.ASI which adds the ability to load custom archives and adds support to the allmighty "mods" folder.
 (The installer should then create a mods folder already in your GTA install directory).

-Install Sublime Text 3 if you don't have already and finally 7-Zip
+Install VSCode if you don't have already and finally 7-Zip

 Copy of default base files

 We need default files from the game so OpenIV can "virtually" replace them on runtime so that we can load our own mods without modifying base files.

 update.rpf from \Grand Theft Auto V\update\ to Grand Theft Auto V\mods\update\

 Then create this folder structure: \Grand Theft Auto V\mods\update\x64\dlcpacks\

 Create a folder named after your DLC e.g.